 - 1. Vicente T. Paterno

 - 2. Jose Victor P. Paterno

 - 3. Jorge L. Araneta

 - 4. Diana P. Aguilar

 - 5. Chung-Jen Hsu

 - 6. Chien-Nan Hsieh

-- 7 Yun-Huei Chang Jen
+- 7. Yun-Huei Chang Jen

 - 8. Yen-Sen Yang

 - 9. Wen-Chi Wu

 - 10. Alfredo C. Ramos

 - 11. Michael B. Zalamea

-j) Independent Directors
+i) Independent Directors

 As of the date of this report, the nominees for independent directors are Messrs.
 Alfredo C. Ramos and Michael B. Zalamea.
-Their nominations were submitted by Mr. Dante G. Santos and National Life Insurance Co., respectively, stockholders of the Corporation, and pre-screened by the Nomination Committee of the Corporation in compliance with SEC Circular No. 16 on the Guidelines on Nomination and Election of Independent Directors.
+Their nominations were submitted by Mr. Dante G. Santos and National Life Insurance Co., respectively, stockholders of the Corporation, and pre-screened by the Nomination and Governance Committee of the Corporation in compliance with SRC Rule No. 38.
+The nominees are not related to the persons who nominated them.
 They are neither officers nor substantial shareholders of Philippine Seven Corporation nor are they directors or officers of its related companies.
-A brief description of their business experience of Messrs.
-Alfredo C. Ramos and Michael B. Zalamea are included in Item 9 Part III of this report.
+A brief description of their respective business experiences is included in Item 5 (a) of this report.